 Orlando launched its scooter share pilot program in January 2020 and is currently averaging about 50,000 scooter trips per month, according to Samantha Holsten, the city’s public information officer.

-And although Lime and Bird drastically reduced their fleets and stopped operating in Tampa, the city deemed e-scooter businesses essential.
+And although Lime and Bird drastically reduced their fleets and for a time this year stopped operating in Tampa, the city deemed e-scooter businesses essential.
 Though concerns about sanitation remain, Spin still operates there and sanitizes scooters as often as possible.
 The scooters are seen as an alternative mode to public transportation that allows for social distancing.

 So, although the pandemic rages on, it has not completely deterred the micromobility movement.